sydneycytometry/tSNEplots/README.md

 # tSNEplots
-An R script for automatically creating coloured tSNE plots
+An R script for automatically creating coloured tSNE plots.
+Follow the instructions within the R script to execute.